 Wake up early to catch the sun rising over Ama Dablam.
 Later proceed to Dingboche.
 Follow a forested path down to Deboche which has a Buddhist nunnery.
 Hike past mani walls, mesmerizing Himalayan views and yet another Sherpa settlement of Pangboche which has the oldest monastery in Khumbu Himal, Pangboche Gompa.
 Walk by some yak herders’ cottage and cross a river before entering the village of Dingboche.
 The picturesque village lies in a valley surrounded by farmland and snow-capped peaks.
 Head to a teahouse and get recharged.
 Overnight in Dingboche.

 Thaknak lies at the eastern side of the Gokyo Valley.
 This is one of the last human settlements on the Nepal side; on the other side is Tibet.
+En route enjoy the majestic view of Cho Oyu(8188m), the sixth highest peak in the world.
 From Thaknak make your way to Gokyo.
-Follow a trail that meanders along the Nzogumpa Glacier.
-The path goes up and down with cairns marking the way.
+Follow a trail that meanders along the Nzogumpa Glacier, the longest glacier in Nepal.
+As the glacier moves, the trail keeps on changing.
+You can easily lose your way at such sections, if you don't have a knowledgeable mountain guide to guide you.
+Do not worry, our experienced guides know which path to take even if the previous trail gets erased.
+Follow an undulating path with cairns marking the way.
 Stop at intervals to catch your breath and take in the rugged mountain scenery.
 Head to the settlement of Gokyo set on the eastern shore of the largest of the Gokyo Lakes, Gokyo Cho or Dudh Pokhari.
 Make your way to a teahouse and take a well-deserved rest.
 Overnight in Gokyo.

 Wake up early and take a challenging ascent up the Gokyo Ri for jaw-dropping 360-degree views of the Gokyo Valley.
+You get the best view of the lakes and mountains from this point.
 From the summit watch frozen glaciers tumbling down into emerald lakes framed by an unbroken chain of snow-capped Himalayan peaks.
 Gokyo Ri offers inspiring views of the Himalayas and is one of the most popular viewpoints in the Khumbu region.
 This is one of those sights that gets engraved in your mind forever.

 Later in the day follow the solitary and ruggedly beautiful trail to Machhermo.
 The trail follows the side of Nzogumpa Glacier, the longest glacier in Nepal which originates at the foot of Cho Oyu in Tibet and tumbles down to the Gokyo Valley in Nepal.
 As you traverse the glacier, tread carefully on the moraine and loose rocks.
 Cross Pangkha before an uphill ascent brings you to the village of Machhermo.
 Head to a teahouse and take rest.
 Overnight in Machhermo.